Vatnajökull Glacier – The biggest glacier in Europe

 Vatnajökull is best accessed and viewed from the south.
 Here numerous outlet glaciers stretch down from the plateau – Breiðamerkurjökull, Svínafellsjökull, Falljökull, Skeiðarárjökull to name a few. Öræfajökull is one of the best-known outlets because it is the home of Iceland’s highest peak Hvannadalshnúkur.
 It has become quite popular to hike to the top and because of conditions on the glacier this is only doable in a short period of the year, the top can be really crowded on a sunny day in late April/May.

 - Breiðamerkurjökull is mainly known for being the outlet glacier that feeds the famous Jökulsárlón glacier lagoon and the glistening icebergs that lay on the Diamond Beach.
 But in recent years glorious ice caves have been found in the glacier which for many has been the ultimate highlight of their visit to Iceland in winter.
-These Ice Cave are The Crystal Ice Cave and the more challenging Ice Cave Expedition tour.
+These Ice caves are The Crystal Ice Cave and the more challenging Ice Cave Expedition tour.

 - Svínafellsjökull “the Hollywood glacier” is where they have filmed episodes for the Game of Thrones and the movies Batman Begins and Interstellar and for a great reason.
 This place is pure visual utopia and one of the most scenic glaciers in Iceland.
 Hiking tour on Svinafellsjokull.